'Island of Lemurs' explores majesty of endangered species in film

-LOS ANGELES (Reuters) - After the animated lemur King Julien of “Madagascar” captured kids’ attentions with his eccentricity, a new film takes them to the real, isolated world of the singing, dancing, mischievous lemurs.
+LOS ANGELES, April 1 (Reuters) - After the animated lemur King Julien of “Madagascar” captured kids’ attentions with his eccentricity, a new film takes them to the real, isolated world of the singing, dancing, mischievous lemurs.

 “Island of Lemurs: Madagascar,” out in IMAX theaters on Friday, takes audiences on a 3D adventure into the exotic habitat of the lemurs on the island of Madagascar, the only place in the world where they exist in the wild.